Pramodh2005/Medication-Box/README.md

 3. Waits for the box to open (via ultrasonic sensor).
 4. If box opened:
    - Deactivates alerts and resets for next dose.

-## 📌 Limitations

-- No live tracking or remote monitoring features.
-- Works only for predefined time-based schedules.

 ## 📎 Conclusion